dsnezhkov/typhoon/README.md

 END
 ```

-# Assemblies not need to be named DDL (.NEt loader does not care about name, only embeded manifest)
+# Note on Assemblies: .Net does not require them to be named DLL (.NEt loader does not care about name, only embeded manifest)
 import clr
 clr.AddReferenceToFileAndPath(r"C:\\Users\\dimas\\AppData\\Local\\Temp\tmp14A5.tmp")

-### Win Forms
+### .Net is .Net .
+DLR is a .Net technique.
+Can expand easily into Win Forms, etc.

 ```python
 import clr;